Applications open: 3 January 2022

 - Covering letter with a description of why the applicant would be suitable for this bursary

 - A full curriculum vitae

 - Copy of your submitted MCCR application

 Shortlisting for the RCR bursary will only take place after selection for the MCCR workshop has been confirmed to the RCR by the applicant.
 An assessment panel nominated by the RCR will consider applications.
 The decision of the assessment panel is final and binding.
-Applicants will be informed of the outcome of their application in July/August.
+Applicants will be informed of the outcome of their application in late July.

 Any queries should be emailed to email@example.com